akashtamang/hotel_web_react/Hotel_web_front/ADMIN_GUIDE.md

 - Try refreshing the page

 **Q: Category dropdown is empty?**
-- The dropdown is populated from existing gallery photos
+- The dropdown is populated from existing gallery photos + preset categories (Rooms, Food, Nature, People)
-- If you're adding the first photo, select from preset categories: Rooms, Food, Nature, People
+- If you're adding the first photo, select from preset categories
-- After adding a photo, custom categories will appear in the dropdown
+- After adding a photo, all categories will appear in the dropdown
+- Duplicates are automatically removed to prevent showing the same category twice

 **Q: Can't access admin panel?**
 - Make sure you're at `http://localhost:5174/admin`